‘General Hosptial’ Fans Are Convinced That Willow Tait Is Nina’s Real Daughter

 It was revealed on General Hospital just recently that Sasha Gilmore is not really Nina’s long-lost daughter after all.
 She said it out loud to Valentin Cassadine that she is a fake and he is in on it as well.
 This begs the question as to what really happened to Nina’s daughter.
 Is she still out there somewhere?
 Many viewers are convinced that she is, and she is living right there in Port Charles.

 Willow Tait is a new character that was introduced on General Hospital as Aiden and Charlotte’s teacher.
 She is involved in the current bullying story line concerning the two youngsters.
-She is also a potential love interest for either Michael or Chase as they are both interested in her.
+She is also a potential love interest for either Michael or Chase, as they are both interested in her.
 However, there could be more to Willow’s story that will soon be revealed.
 As SheKnows Soaps has indicated, the young teacher met with Charlotte’s parents and it didn’t exactly go all that well.

 The confrontation between Nina and Willow over Charlotte bullying someone seemed to give General Hospital fans the idea that Willow is possibly Nina’s daughter.
 Comments have been making their rounds on social media with one person saying, “Could it be more clear that Willow is Nina’s kid?!”

 Nina still thinks that Sasha is her child, so she isn’t searching for her because she believes that she has found her.
-However, after the face-off in the classroom, Nina started doing an internet search on Miss Willow Tait until she was interrupted.
+However, after the face-off in the classroom, Nina started doing an internet search on Willow Tait until she was interrupted.
 She apparently wants to find something on her that she can prove what a bad teacher she is.

 #BehindTheScenes: ????
 Who else is thrilled today is Friday? #TGIF@RebeccaLHerbst #RogerHowarth #KatelynMacMullen #Friz #GH55 pic.twitter.com/5eeHvberD2